IELTS writing task: Overview, pattern, examples, tips & tricks

 Task 120 minutes

-A data interpretation task where you have to write an essay relevant to the data provided.
+Task 1 usually has questions related to maps and diagrams.
+It's more like an interpretation task where you have to write an essay relevant to the information provided.

 The question might request you to describe the data, a certain stage in the process, and others.